Why study Postgraduate Law at Queen’s?

 The Student Law Society publishes an impressive student magazine The Verdict and arranges numerous social functions throughout the year.
 The social calendar includes nights out, a magical mystery tour and a formal dance, giving you the opportunity to meet your classmates and lecturers in a more relaxed environment.

 Our facilities at Queen’s include a state-of-art Law building with superb teaching facilities, a moot court, study and wellbeing spaces.
 Queen’s has one of the most modern campuses in the UK, including the award winning McClay Library, one of the finest libraries in the world and home to 1.2 million volumes and over 2,000 reader places.
-Queen’s was ranked 1st worldwide for satisfaction with library service (TIMES AND SUNDAY TIMES GOOD UNIVERSITY GUIDE 2019)
+98% of current international students were satisfied with our library service (International Student Barometer 2022).

 The LLM in Human Rights Law provides students with stimulating insights into how fundamental principles concerning rights and justice are applied (or not) in the world today.
 Adopting an international and comparative approach, the programme focuses on contemporary issues and considers provocative questions about the appropriateness of relevant policies and initiatives.
 Christopher McCrudden